devrelcollective/getting-started/CodeOfConduct.md

 To that end, direct, unsolicited pitching of a business, product, or service to other members, whether it be in a channel or Direct Message (DM) is not allowed.

-# Reporting Violations of this Code of Conduct
-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact any of the admins listed at the top of this document and send us an abuse report.
-If this is the initial report of a problem, please include as much detail as possible.
-It is easiest for us to address issues when we have more context.

 # Consequences
 All content published to DevRel Collective, including user account credentials, is hosted at the sole discretion of the DevRel Collective administrators.